You may have heard of freezing your credit, but have you ever heard of freezing your credit card?

 If there is something you decide you want to buy, you can’t run to the store and purchase it immediately — unless you have the cash on hand.
 That’s because to access your card, you’d need to take that bag out of the freezer and let it thaw for a few hours.

-If you don’t really need the purchase, having to wait for your card to thaw will make you think twice before spending the money.
+If you don’t really need the purchase, waiting for your card to thaw will make you think twice before spending the money.

 One final thought: You may want to make a note of your credit card number including the CVV on the back just in case you need to do something like unexpectedly book travel in the event of a family emergency.